This powerful battery-operated snow blower is packed with a number of convenient features that earn our home improvement expert's approval.

-Built with headlights to allow for snow blowing at night.
-No gas or oil is needed, making operations more environmentally friendly.
-Can throw snow up to 20 feet due to it very powerful motor.
+Built with headlights to allow for snow-blowing at night.
+No gas or oil is needed, making operation more environmentally friendly.
+Can throw snow up to 20 feet due to its very powerful motor.
 Easy to maneuver.

 It has an adjustable 180-degree chute, an electric start function, and a 13-amp motor for high-performance results comparable to gas-powered snow blowers.
 It can toss snow up to 20 feet.
 The 20-inch clearing width and 10-inch clearing depth are a huge plus.

 The chute is flimsy, and some users report difficulty keeping the cord out of the way.

 This compact yet powerful option is able to maneuver through compacted snow and ice.